Learning quantum phase transitions through Topological Data Analysis: Results I: the periodic Anderson model

-At low hybridization, the Ruderman-Kittel-Kasuya-Yosida (RKKY) interaction leads to long-range magnetic order, while for large $V$, local singlets form, suppressing the magnetism.
+At low hybridization, the Ruderman-Kittel-Kasuya-Yosida (RKKY) interaction leads to long-range magnetic order, while for large $V$, one observes the formation of local singlets, suppressing the magnetism.
 Therefore, a QPT occurs for a critical hybridization $V_c$ separating these distinct ground states.
 Fixing $U/t=4$, FSS analyses provide -- as their best estimate for the critical point, at the present moment -- $V_c/t = 0.99(2)$, and $V_c/t = 1.18(2)$ for $U/t=6$~\cite{hu17b}.
 Interestingly, earlier machine learning analysis for the PAM, namely by Principal Component Analysis, provided similar values, but without a reasonable precision.
 Given this, throughout this section we benchmark TDA for the quantum phase transition in the PAM.
 To carry out the following calculations, needed to implement the methods outlined here, we use the \textit{giotto-tda} \verb|Python| Library\,\cite{tauzin2021}.

 We start our analysis by fixing $U/t=6.0$, $\beta t=20$, in a lattice with linear size $L=12$, while varying the hybridization $V/t$.
 It is worth to mention that, for this system size, $\beta t=20$ is already a low enough temperature to obtain spin-spin correlations comparable with those of ground state \footnote{Indeed, the correlation length becomes larger than the linear size of the system, therefore, the correlations saturate at lower temperatures}.
 For each value of hybridization, defined for a specified range, $I_V=[V_{lb}, \dots, V_{ub}]$, within which we expect to find the critical $V_c$, we have a point-cloud $X_v$.
 For this case of $U/t=6.0$, the lower bound of $I_V$ is $V_{lb}=1.11$ and the upper bound $V_{ub}=1.25$, with step size $\Delta V = 0.01$.
-Here, and in the other following cases, we provide to TDA algorithm 400 independent Monte Carlo snapshots for each individual choice of parameters ($\beta$, $U$, and/or $V$).
+Here, and in the other following cases, we provide to the TDA algorithm 400 independent Monte Carlo snapshots for each individual choice of parameters ($\beta$, $U$, and/or $V$).
+Throughout the simulations, these snapshots are obtained to every 100 Monte Carlo sweeps.
+We have ensured their independence by performing global moves for the Hubbard-Stratonovich fields\,\cite{Scalettar91a}, which drastically reduces the autocorrelation time.

 First of all, for each point cloud $X_v$, we compute the corresponding persistence diagram $\mathcal{D}(X_v)$.
 In this step, the main parameter that has to be chosen is the number of homological dimensions to compute.
 In \textit{giotto-tda} this is implemented in the class \verb|VietorisRipsPersistence|.
 For instance, Fig.\,\ref{Fig:pers_diag} displays an example of such a calculation, for the PAM at $V=1.11$, in which we compute the 0-$th$ and first homological dimensions, depicted with red and green points, respectively.